t4th/win32-gui-wrapper/README.md

 ## Update
 1/7/2021
-I have created this code when I was pretty much C++ beginner and Win32 was already called ancient and even though I got some start ;).
+I have created this code when I was pretty much C++ beginner and Win32 was already called ancient and even though I got some stars ;).
 Since I made it was almost almost 10 years ago my coding style and knowledge evolved accordingly and I decided to clean it up a bit.
 There are quite the bugs and bad practices in this project, but hopefully I will clean some in free time.